 Learn more about the graduated driver licensing laws in your state.

-With regard to teen alcohol use and driving, many parents might be quick to say, “Not my kid,” but the National Highway Traffic Safety Administration reports that alcohol played a role in more than 1 in 4 fatal crashes involving underage drivers.
+With regard to teen alcohol use and driving, many parents might be quick to say, “Not my kid,” but the National Highway Traffic Safety Administration reports that young drivers, ages 16-24, accounted for 42% of drivers involved in accidents where alcohol played a role.

 By using monitoring technology and explaining to your child what you expect to see (or not see) when they drive, you can create an ongoing dialogue around safe driving behaviors.
 What’s more, you can help prevent your teen from getting into an accident, keeping them safe and your car insurance rates down.